yujie-tao/psychology-reading/notes/Handbook_of_Competence_and_Motivation/Chapter24.md

 Occupations that are entry-level positions through education, training and licensing.
 Opportunities for career advancement typically stagnant well before career exit unless further education is attained.

 ### Job Zone 4
-Avaialbe after completeting at least a 4-year post secondary degree.
-Provide opporutnies for career advancement well through middle adulthood.
+Available after completing at least a 4-year post secondary degree.
+Provide opportunities for career advancement well through middle adulthood.
 These opportunities are highly dependent on an individual's own agency for attaining additional education, adapting to changing job demands, and performing well in his or her current position.

 ### Job Zone 5
 e.g. Lawyer, doctor or professor